musoniusr/DhammaratoDhamma/_posts/2024-04-14-you-dont-have-to-fix-the-world-sangha-uk-210-04-14-24-SMALigFMRxM.md

 I mean, the Buddha didn't have a knife.
 He didn't cut his brain open to see what was in there.
 We've done that in recent times.
 But knowing all of that is of no value.
 Just like Freud, he knew about the superego and the id, and Byrne knew exactly what was going on between the parent ego state.

 And we also, the neurology knows exactly what part of the mind that that stuff is happening in.
 It's either happening in the back, which is where all the feelings are, which is what we call the child, and also the verbal dialogue and all of that stuff that happens, which is in the mid brain, the cork, the temporal lobes, or the mammalian brain.
 The Buddha didn't need any of that because he was much more concerned with how do we wind up in bad feelings?
 And the reality is, is that there is a part of the reptilian brain, the ancient brain called the cerebellum, that has a whole lot to do with this, because this is where memories are stored.
-And this is what the Buddha talks about in the sense of Sankara.
+And this is what the Buddha talks about in the sense of Sanghara.

 All the stuff that we've got stored is then used in the processing for us to figure out how we're going to feel.
 Is this pleasant?
 Is it unpleasant?
 Is this a good thing or a bad thing?
 Is this dangerous?